GoogleCloudPlatform/federated-learning/examples/federated-learning/tff/distributed-fl-simulation-k8s/README.md

     --exit-code-from tff-client
 ```

-### Containers running in different namespaces, in the same GKE clusters
+### Containers running in different namespaces, in the same GKE cluster

 1. Provision infrastructure by following the instructions in the [main README](../../../../README.md).
 1. From Cloud Shell, change the working directory to the `terraform` directory.